subhani33/Tender-Mitra/README.md

 A comprehensive platform for government tender management, bid assistance, analytics, and learning resources.

+## Site Building Process

+This Tender-Mitra platform was built using modern web development technologies and practices:

+1. **Setup & Architecture**: Created a React+TypeScript project using Vite for fast development and optimized builds.
+2. **UI Framework**: Implemented Tailwind CSS for responsive, utility-first styling with a custom gold/navy theme.
+3. **Component Structure**: Developed modular React components for reusability and maintainability.
+4. **3D Visualizations**: Added interactive 3D tender visualizations using Three.js and React Three Fiber.
+5. **Authentication**: Implemented secure JWT-based user authentication system.
+6. **Error Handling**: Added robust error boundaries and fallbacks throughout the application.
+7. **Responsive Design**: Ensured the application works seamlessly across all device sizes.
+8. **Performance Optimization**: Used React's best practices for efficient rendering and code splitting.

+The entire development process followed a component-first approach with continuous integration and testing to ensure high quality and performance.

 ## Features

 - **Tender Portal**: Browse and search government tenders from various departments and categories